UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 2. In the "name" field, type the name of the billing project to import.

+3. If desired, add any notes about the Billing Project in the "note" field.

-3. Click on the "Import billing project" button.
+4. Click on the "Import billing project" button.

 If successful, you will be shown a success message and information about the billing project that you just imported.